If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 2. XGIMI Mogo Pro

-With a vivid resolution of 1920*1080 and a contrast ratio of 6000:1, the FANGOR HD projector doesn’t skimp out on detail.
-Using a high-refraction 6 layers glassed lens for total clarity, you can stream whatever you prefer with great color and visuals no matter what the case may be.
+With a vivid resolution of 1920 x 1080 and a contrast ratio of 6000:1, the FANGOR HD projector doesn’t skimp out on detail.
+Using a high-refraction six-layered glass lens for total clarity, this projector can stream whatever you prefer with great color and visuals.
 The machine uses Bluetooth to connect to any speaker you have, but unlike a lot of the best portable projectors, it’s even complete with a speaker when you’ve got little to work with.
 Hate wires?
-Connect with Wi-Fi for instant streaming from your phone, laptop or tablet.
+Connect with WiFi for instant streaming from your phone, laptop or tablet.
 When it’s time to take it on the road, there is even a carrying case for making your life a little bit easier.

 BEST FOR DARK ROOMS

 You’ll find all the same features as the Nebula Apollo here, with 720p resolution instead of 480p and even a better-sounding Bluetooth speaker, which makes the experience of watching your favorite movies or shows even better.
 Instead of using Android 7.1 to power its smart UI, this portable projector uses the Android TV, which is clean, intuitive and easy to navigate.
 With WiFi connectivity, Bluetooth and Google Assitant-powered voice commands, there is no shortage of robust connectivity options, but these additional features also come at a higher price than the Nebula Apollo.
 Just make sure you are in a dark room to enjoy the full visual experience.